NaVorro Bowman

 NaVorro Roderick Bowman (born May 28, 1988) is an American former professional football player who was a linebacker for eight seasons in the National Football League (NFL).
-He played college football for the Penn State Nittanyn Lions, and was selected by the San Francisco 49ers in the third round of the 2010 NFL Draft.
-He has also played a season for the Oakland Raiders.
+He is currently the linebackers coach for the Los Angeles Chargers.
+He played college football for the Penn State Nittany Lions and was selected by the San Francisco 49ers in the third round of the 2010 NFL draft.
+Bowman was also a member of the Oakland Raiders.

-Early years
+Early life

 Bowman was born in District Heights, Maryland on May 28, 1988.
 He started sports at a young age and was a member of District Heights boys and girls club, where he played both basketball and football and was invited to many All-star Events.
 Bowman was a standout player at Suitland High School in Suitland, Maryland.
-He missed most of his senior season with a shoulder injury, but he had a very impressive junior campaign in which he recorded 165 tackles, 9 sacks, and 3 fumble recoveries as a linebacker and ran for 1,200 yards and 22 touchdowns as a running back.
-He was named the Maryland Defensive Player-of-the-Year, first-team All-State, Washington Post first-team All-Met and first-team All-Conference.
+Bowman missed most of his senior season with a shoulder injury, but had a very impressive junior campaign in which he recorded 165 tackles, nine sacks, and three fumble recoveries as a linebacker and ran for 1,200 yards and 22 touchdowns as a running back.
+Bowman was named the Maryland Defensive Player-of-the-Year, first-team All-State, Washington Post first-team All-Met and first-team All-Conference.
 He was recruited to Penn State by Larry Johnson, Sr.